Explore-In-HMS/common-mobile-services/README.md

 GooglePushServiceImpl(this).autoInitEnabled(true)
 ```

-`kt isAutoInitEnabled` method is checks whether automatic initialization is enabled.
+`isAutoInitEnabled` method checks whether automatic initialization is enabled.
 The default value is false.

 ```kt
 HuaweiPushServiceImpl(this).isAutoInitEnabled()